-7.1 On entry to school we complete our own initial internal assessments, consisting of several different activities designed to provide us with a snapshot of where children are when they start school.
-We use observations from both adult directed and child initiated activities to inform our judgements and assessments on all 'Areas of Learning and Development' as detailed in the EYFS statutory framework.
-This includes all three Prime Areas (Personal, Social and Emotional Development, Communication and Language, Physical Development) and the Specific Areas of Literacy and Maths, Understanding The World and Expressive Arts and Design.
-These activities help form the basis for planning for the rest of the term and enable us to develop next steps, interventions, and support plans where necessary.
-These activities provide us with opportunities to get to know our children really well so we can tailor our curriculum to their needs.
+7.1 On entry to school, we complete our own initial internal assessments, consisting of several different activities designed to provide us with a snapshot of where children are when they start school.
+We use observations from both adult directed and child initiated activities to inform our judgements and assessments on all areas of learning and development as detailed in the EYFS statutory framework, and we record these on our tracker documents.
+This includes all three Prime Areas (Personal, Social and Emotional Development, Communication and Language, Physical Development) and the Specific Areas of Literacy and Maths, Understanding the World and Expressive Arts and Design.
+These activities help form the basis of our planning for the rest of the term and enable us to develop next steps, interventions, and support plans where necessary.
+These activities also provide us with opportunities to get to know our children really well so we can tailor our curriculum to their needs.

-7.2 In addition to this, The Reception Baseline Assessment (RBA 2021), introduced in September 2021, is a statutory assessment that will be used to measure progress from Year R to Year 6 and is reported to the DFE.
-It is completed on a 1:1 basis, delivered by a familiar adult who has undergone training and is completed within the first six weeks of a child starting school.
+7.2 In addition to this, The Reception Baseline Assessment (RBA 2021), introduced in September 2021, is a statutory assessment that will be used to measure progress from Year R to Year 6.
+It is reported to the DFE.
+It is completed on a 1:1 basis, delivered by a familiar adult who has undergone training, and is completed within the first six weeks of a child starting school.
 Once completed, the school receives a short narrative statement informing us as to how each child performed in these tasks.
 This will form the starting point of teachers' broader assessments of children's learning and development.
 The school adheres to all the statutory requirements of this assessment.